Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 > 40 kg bw: 250 mg/day

-¹ Preparations not approved for children; ² Approved for children > 1 year of age in the absence of alternatives Comment: Despite the approval of griseofulvin in children and the efficacy of itraconazole, both preparations are hardly ever used because of side effects (griseofulvin) and poor absorption (itraconazole).
+¹ Preparations not approved for children; ² Approved for children > 1 year in the absence of alternatives Note: Despite the approval of griseofulvin in children and the efficacy of itraconazole, both preparations are rarely used due to side effects (griseofulvin) and poor absorption (itraconazole).
 The drug of choice for Trichophyton species is Terbinafine.
 All Microsporum species are sensitive to fluconazole.

 Note(s)